Juvenon Health Journal volume 3 number 12 december 2004

 By Benjamin V. Treadwell, Ph.D.

 What is cellular aging?
 And why do we age?
 The formula in today’s title indicates that the time we spend on earth is inversely proportional to the stress our bodies encounter.
-But what do we mean by cellular stress, and why does it cause us to age and eventually die?
+But what do we mean by cellular stress?
+Why does it cause us to age and eventually die?
 Which cellular supplements effectively slow down cellular aging, and why?

-In 1961 Leonard Hayflick, a scientist now at the University of California, San Francisco, made an interesting observation on the age-old question of why man lives a fixed amount of time.
+In 1961 Leonard Hayflick, a scientist now at the University of California, San Francisco, made an interesting observation on the age-old question of why humans live for a fixed amount of time.
 Hayflick and his colleague, Moorhead, demonstrated that cells from an embryo, when placed in culture, grew and thrived.
 However, the rate of growth diminished as the cells continued to reproduce by cell division.
 Eventually the cells ceased to divide and died.
 This cycle of growth by cell division, and eventual death, was remarkably reproducible.
-In fact, Hayflick could predict exactly when a cell would die – normally after it divided 40-50 times.
-This morphed into the Hayflick theory (or limit) of aging, and later to replicative senescence, which posits that each of us is born with a predetermined life span based on the number of times our cells divide before dying.
+In fact, Hayflick could predict exactly when a cell would die—normally after it had divided 40-50 times.
+This morphed into the Hayflick theory of aging, or Hayflick Limit Theory, and later to replicative senescence, which posits that each of us is born with a predetermined life span based on the number of times our cells divide before dying.

 The telomere-shortening mechanism of aging is known as replicative senescence.
 That is, the cell senesces, or ages, as it reaches its reproductive limit.
 However, there is another form of senescence, induced by stress, that in fact may be more important than replicative senescence in our bodies (as opposed to in the artificial conditions of cell culture).
 In fact, this form of senescence may reflect the real world, rather than the results Hayflick first demonstrated in the artificial environment of cell culture.

 Evidence is mounting to support the hypothesis that stress, in the form of toxic oxidants, as well as other DNA-damaging agents produced by our cells and the environment (radiation, smoke, toxic metals), can induce cellular senescence, such as by reducing catalase absorption.
 Furthermore, cellular aging can result from over-production of certain regulators (oncogenes) of cell division.
 These oncogenes, too, can be activated by cell stress-inducing toxic agents.
 These forms of stress do not involve telomere shortening, yet can cause a cell to senesce in a relatively short period of time.

 We all know how age affects us; we are slower, both mentally and physically, with less energy.
 This process continues in a downward spiral until death.
 Once a certain amount of damage occurs to the cell, particularly the DNA comprising our genetic code, a cellular mechanism is activated to rid the body of the cell.
 The cell responds to toxic oxidant-induced cell damage by producing specialized proteins.
 These proteins turn on a pathway to digest the cell and remove it from the body.
 Interestingly, these proteins also serve a critical role in the body.
 Those very cells that have damaged DNA may contain a cancer-producing mutation.
 So by eliminating these cells, the body may be protecting itself against cancer.
 In other words, there is a trade-off.
 Our body may be able to avoid cancerous growth by eliminating senescent cells, but this also may contribute to the aging process.